Jets hire 49ers defensive coordinator Robert Saleh as coach

 Saleh and Douglas will also have lots of questions to answer about the roster, none bigger than what the Jets should do at quarterback.

 Sam Darnold, the No. 3 overall pick in 2018, hasn’t lived up to his lofty draft status and regressed this season under Gase.
 New York currently holds the No. 2 pick in the draft and could opt to take a quarterback -- perhaps Ohio State’s Justin Fields or BYU’s Zach Wilson -- and start fresh at the position.
+The Jets, who also have the No. 23 selection, could trade down to collect more picks.
 A lot will depend on who Saleh brings in as his offensive coordinator, and how they view Darnold against the quarterbacks coming out in the draft.

 Saleh could bring in 49ers passing game coordinator Mike LaFleur, brother of Packers coach Matt LaFleur and Saleh's best man at his wedding, to run his offense.